-For individual reagent containers you can also filter by Supplier, Preferred status and Reagent type (i.e. view "Primaries", "Probes", "Parallel cocktail primaries", "Parallel cocktail probes", "Ancillaries", or "All" reagents).
+For individual reagent containers you can also filter by Supplier, Preferred status and Reagent type (i.e. view "Primaries", "Probes", "Parallel cocktail primaries", "Ancillaries", or "All" reagents).

 Some or all of the following details may be displayed, depending on the reagent type.